sarahciston/codingcare/posts/designdoc.md

 - It is is designed to operate without any one part. ([Amoore]())
 - It persists/perpetuates and amplifies and creates the cultural systems. ([]())

+>"This clustering of aesthetic information and stereotypes is at the heart of AI image generation systems.
+This is true whether we are asking for pictures of flowers (a generalization of all flowers) or butterflies (a generalization, a stereotype, of all butterflies.)
+But it raises unique questions about removing harmful representational biases.
+How do you remove real Sumatrans from Sumatraism? [...]
+We might say the “genre” of these style markers are haunted by images of similarly associated ideas.
+A category of information containing a set of harmless style effects can, it seems, contain residues of whatever those lingering tropes were used to depict."
+>>—Eryk Salvaggio, "How Midjourney Reads a Mugshot"

 #### 1.1.2 how it could work